-7 Future Development of the O-Plan User Interface
+6 Future Development of the O-Plan User Interface

 This paper has documented the work done to date on the user interface to the O-Plan planning agent - the PlanWorld Viewers.
-It also showed the careful separation of user roles for the various ways in which users can interact with the planning agent and with the other agents and components of the overall O-Plan Command, Planning and Control Architecture.
+It has highlighted the project's view of the separation of user roles for the various ways in which users can interact with the planning agent and with the other agents and components of the overall O-Plan Command, Planning and Control Architecture.

-Work to date on O-Plan has principally focussed on the planning agent and variations of the execution agent (e.g., a Reactive Execution Agent worked on by Reece [10]).
+Work to date on O-Plan has principally focussed on the planning agent and variations of the execution agent (e.g., a Reactive Execution Agent worked on by Reece [9]).
 The interactions between these two agents has also been of principal importance.

-More recently, work has begun on an improved basis for modelling tasks, plans and activities which is based on a general model of these as constraints on behaviour - the Constraint Model of Plans [17].
-We are starting to investigate a general model for interaction between system components, agents and users based on the mutual communication of such constraints on activity as a metaphor for mixed initiative planning [16].
-Work in this area includes improved characterisation of the value of one plan over another using domain-related characteristics and features [7].
+More recently, work has begun on an improved basis for modelling tasks, plans and activities which is based on a general model of these as constraints on behaviour - the Constraint Model of Plans [16].
+We are starting to investigate a general model for interaction between system components, agents and users based on the mutual communication of such constraints on activity as a metaphor for mixed initiative planning [15].
+Work in this area includes improved characterisation of the value of one plan over another using domain-related characteristics and features [6].
 Emphasis will therefore shift to the user interface in the Task Assignment agent of O-Plan and its interface to the Planning agent.